This DIY Hanging baskets tutorial teaches you how to create them yourself. Also, they’re not just for flowers, use cherry tomatoes and herbs!

 Not Just for Flowers

 Remember, DIY hanging baskets aren’t just for flowers!
 I had cherry tomatoes in hanging baskets long before they came out with the upside-down tomato planter.
 I also keep a basket with the most common herbs in it closer to my kitchen.
 That way I can go out and just snip a bit off.
 I also love to plant peas in a basket.
 When they get too long, I just loop the vine up and around.
-Then it forms kind of a nest and the peas are easy to harvest.
+Then it forms a kind of nest and the peas are easy to harvest.
 Strawberries?
 Sure, why not!
 You can really do almost anything in a hanging basket.

 Have you ever made DIY hanging baskets?
 If so, what have you planted in them?